Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Dog-friendly?
 No. The ladder trails in Acadia National Park are not dog-friendly.

 This is possibly the best and most surprising fall hike in Acadia National Park!
-It’s truly stunning as you follow a boardwalk lined with fall colors.
-Bonus: It’s flat so that you can enjoy a nice leisurely stroll through this fall foliage fairyland!
+Located near the Wild Gardens of Acadia, Jesup Path is truly stunning as you follow a boardwalk lined with fall colors.

 We recommend walking this trail during golden hour, the hour before sunset.